'No Mangalsutra? Husband Won't Be Interested In You': Pune Judge Tells Woman

-In a bizarre judgement, an Indian High Court on Friday ruled that the removal of mangalsutra is "mental cruelty of highest order".
+In July 2022, an Indian High Court ruled that the removal of mangalsutra is "mental cruelty of highest order".
 The judgement in question came during the case of a man seeking a divorce.
-When granting the divorce to the aggrieved petitioner, the bench made the observation about mangalsutra symbolises and holds a great deal of importance in a Hindu marriage.
+When granting the divorce to the aggrieved petitioner, the bench made the observation that mangalsutra symbolises and holds a great deal of importance in a Hindu marriage.

 When the woman was examined, she admitted that at the time of separation, she removed her thali chain (sacred chain worn by the wife as a token of having married).
 Though she proceeded to explain that she retained the thali and only removed the chain, the act of removing it had its own significance.